databricks/run-notebook/README.md

 You can:
 * Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * Run `az login` to authenticate with Azure
-* Run `az ad sp create-for-rbac -n <your-service-principal-name> --sdk-auth --scopes /subscriptions/<your azure subscription id>/resourceGroups/<your resource group name> --sdk-auth --role contributor`, specifying the subscription and resource group of your Azure Databricks workspace, to create a service principal and client secret.
+* Run `az ad sp create-for-rbac -n <your-service-principal-name> --sdk-auth --scopes /subscriptions/<azure-subscription-id>/resourceGroups/<resource-group-name> --sdk-auth --role contributor`, specifying the subscription and resource group of your Azure Databricks workspace, to create a service principal and client secret.
   Store the resulting JSON output as a GitHub Actions secret named e.g. `AZURE_CREDENTIALS`
 * Get the `applicationId` of your new service principal by running `az ad sp show --id <clientId from previous command output>`, using